Family-Friendly Philly Pride Month Events

 What could be more fabulous than having some favorite fairytales and other stories read by an actual queen?
 Kids will hear books that share messages of inclusion, anti-bullying, and embracing who you are in these unique, fun-filled hours that will leave everyone feeling uplifted and fabulous.

-The Philadelphia Office of LGBT Affairs celebrates Pride Month with a City Hall flag raising ceremony and kickoff party.
-The official City of Philadelphia flag raising with Mayor Jim Kenney and City Council will occur from 5–6 pm, followed by a huge party in the City Hall courtyard from 6–8pm featuring food trucks, live performances, DJs, dancing, and more.
+The Philadelphia Office of LGBT Affairs celebrates Pride Month with a City Hall flag raising ceremony from 5–6 pm.
+Then, head across the street to LOVE Park for the first annual Pride at the Park celebration: a huge party featuring food trucks, live performances, DJs, dancing, and dedicated youth space!
 These events are free, family friendly, and welcome all community members to attend.

 Parade begins at 13th and Locust streets at 11:30 am

-Catch the parade– which features lots of fun and colorful musical performances– beginning at 13th and Locust in the heart of the Gayborhood, or along its route to Penn’s Landing, where there is a festival featuring six hours of entertainment, and headlined by Margaret Cho.
+Catch the parade– which features lots of fun and colorful musical performances– beginning at 13th and Locust in the heart of the Gayborhood, or along its route to Penn’s Landing, where there is a festival featuring six hours of entertainment.
 Philly Family Pride will be sponsoring the Family Zone during the Pride Festival as a place for LGBTQ parents to stop by with their kids, and will have crafts and a rest area.
 Kids get into the festival free (adult tickets are $15).

 This event celebrates LGBTQ families and artists, and will have family-specific entertainment, fine art and handcraft, music, food, and resource tables from a variety of organizations and nonprofits that provide services and support to LGBTQ parents and youth.
 Admission is free and open to all ages, families, and community members.

-Returning for its second year, this all-ages drag show features local Philadelphia performers.
+Returning for its third year, this all-ages drag show features local Philadelphia performers.

-The Phillies invite you to celebrate Philadelphia’s rich LGBTQ culture at their second annual Pride Night Celebration.
-The event features a $4 discount if you use the promo code PRIDE, and the first 1500 fans to purchase tickets with this promotion will receive a coupon for an exclusive Phillies Pride Night Rainbow Flag giveaway.
+The Phillies invite you to celebrate Philadelphia’s rich LGBTQ culture at their fourth annual Pride Night Celebration.
+The event features a $2 discount if you use the promo code PRIDE, and the first 1000 fans to purchase tickets with this promotion will receive a coupon for an exclusive Phillies Pride Night wearable flag.

 Photographs by Laura Swartz.